 This event is insane.
 I’ve never seen so many innocent-looking Japanese people, patiently waiting to buy chocolates one minute and stepping on your foot without a backwards glance the next.
+Japan’s chocolate culture is on the rise nowadays.
+The chocolate festivals in central Japan draw thousands of tourists each winter, quickly becoming one of the most interesting things to do in Osaka and Tokyo.
 And you thought the French were serious about their truffles.

 What to Expect

 This is both a craft chocolate lover’s dream, and their worst nightmare.
 On the one hand, local chocolate lovers have gathered together to import a huge variety of chocolate from makers around the world.
 Some of it is craft chocolate and other stuff is more commercial and mass-produced.
 I found bars made in Madagascar, Indonesia, Peru, the US, and so many more.